An honest evaluation of a composite intelligence system: what the artifacts support, and what they refute.

 PSI assembles statistical signal processing, graph learning, and NLP into a single operational pipeline that runs daily at production scale (~400-entity graph, 1,900+ scored entities, clean single-regime history since 2026-04-27).
 This draft reports what the artifacts currently support — and, deliberately, no more.

-The honest position is that PSI is a working, defensible enrichment system — a reproducible relationship-prediction layer plus a five-signal characterization of an entity's information structure — but not an event forecaster.
+The honest position is that PSI is a working, defensible enrichment system — a reproducible relationship-prediction layer plus a five-signal characterization of an entity’s information structure — but not an event forecaster.
 Its one internally-significant relationship (the forward-attention contra-indicator, §6.3) is endogenous and not external validation; the single test with a clean external anchor (§6.4, SEC-filing-dated deal events) refuted the forecasting hypothesis (PSI 10.8% vs naive baseline 49.4%).
-The validation framework's value is precisely that it surfaced this — separating a real enrichment asset from an unsupported forecasting claim, rather than obscuring the difference.
+The Attention Diagnostic Suite (formerly framed as “validation gates”) characterizes signal structure — it is not a deployment go/no-go; its value is surfacing this — separating a real enrichment asset from an unsupported forecasting claim, rather than obscuring the difference.

 Future work, in priority order: (1) lean into the validated direction — ship the graph + signals as enrichment/retrieval (the “why an entity matters” use case); the first such product outcome shipped 2026-06-11: the mention-spike baseline itself (the rule that beat PSI in §6.4) is now a watchlist alert trigger, with its pre-registered constants unchanged; (2) key EDGAR/deal data on the new entity→CIK resolver to strengthen that enrichment layer; (3) compute the §7.2 per-signal ablation; (4) if forecasting is revisited, do it only against a fresh external anchor (e.g. regulatory/FDA events) under the same pre-registration discipline — not by scaling the GNN, which Phase 0 showed is at GBM-parity.
 The previously-planned “deal-probability model” is removed from the roadmap: its premise was tested early (LF-1) and did not hold.